Millie's Guide to How to Start a Non-Profit Organization

 - One-pager

-A one-pager is a concise document to send to the people you’re pitching to such as donors and stakeholders.
-It doesn’t necessarily have to be one page (could be two or three!), rather it contains the planning process of your NPO — it’s a document you will constantly refer to throughout your NPO journey.
-It should consist of your overall vision and goals, your NPO structure (niche market or niche solution), and its organizational backbone.
+A one-pager is a concise document to send to people you're pitching to, such as donors and stakeholders.
+It doesn't necessarily have to be one page (it could be two or three!), but it outlines the planning process of your NPO.
+It's a document you will constantly refer to throughout your NPO journey.
+It should include your overall vision and goals, your NPO structure (whether a niche market or niche solution), and its organizational backbone.

 - Building a team